Measles IgM & Rubella IgM Proficiency Panel Information

 Since 2001 when the panel was first prepared, participants have submitted results to VIDRL by completing a template in Excel file format.
 In 2015, a website was developed at VIDRL enabling participants to submit the measles IgM and rubella IgM proficiency test results via an online portal.
 Results are analysed upon receipt at VIDRL and a final score and associated feedback are provided to the WHO global measles and rubella laboratory co-ordinator, the WHO regional laboratory co-ordinator as well as the reporting laboratory in most cases.

-The 2017 panel has been prepared in tubes labelled with a unique barcode.
-In addition participants can also download a results reporting template (.csv), scan the barcodes onto the template (or enter the codes manually), complete the data and upload results to the website.
+The panel has been prepared in tubes labelled with a unique barcode.
+Participants can download a results reporting template (.csv), scan the barcodes onto the template (or enter the codes manually), complete the data and upload results to the website.
 Detailed instructions for submitting results can be found under GENERAL INSTRUCTIONS.